powerhome/playbook/playbook-website/app/views/guides/getting_started/swift_setup.md

     ```
 5. Build the project

-# Code Format

-Playbook Swift enforces an indentation width of 2 spaces.

 ## Component Examples via PlaybookShowcase

-Playbook Swift contains the app named `PlaybookShowcase`; providing examples of each component.
-PlaybookShowcase can be launched within the XCode simulator, side-loaded, or downloaded to your device.
+The Playbook Swift repo contains the `PlaybookShowcase` app, which provides interactive examples of each component.

-You can find Playbook Swift documentation for a particular component following this example path in the playbook-website repo: playbook/app/pb_kits/playbook/pb_[COMPONENT_NAME]/docs.
-The relevant files will end with _swift.md.
+You can find further Playbook Swift component documentation within Playbook website's [component library](https://playbook.powerapp.cloud/kits?type=swift).

 # Contribution Documentation
-Contribution documentation can be found [here](https://github.com/powerhome/playbook-swift/blob/main/Contribution.md).
+Once you've installed Playbook Swift into your project and kicked its tires a bit, you may find that you'd like to contribute to its growth and development to better-serve your needs (and all other Playbook users), and we'd love to hear from you!
+Please see our [contribution docs](https://github.com/powerhome/playbook-swift/blob/main/Contribution.md) for more information on how to help us continuing growing Playbook Swift.